agmonr/raspberrypi_digital_frame/readme.md

 # Python Digital Frame for Raspberry pi

-The Raspberry pi digital frame is a python based digital frame.
+A python based digital frame with rest api and web interface.

 # Requirements
 * Raspberry pi vagrant/.vagrant/SoC version 2 or 3.